mondeja/mdpo/docs/tutorial.rst

    └── README.md

-Use next command to create and update the translation pofile for ``README.md``:
+Use the next command to create and update the translation pofile for ``README.md``:

 .. code-block:: bash

    md2po README.md --quiet --save --po-filepath locale/es/LC_MESSAGES/readme.po

-And, to translate the ``README.md`` producing other file as result:
+And, in order of translate the ``README.md`` producing other file as result:

 .. code-block:: bash